Earth Clamps

 Popular Accessories

-• Cable Connectors - Twist-lock, crimp, or bolted terminals for secure attachment of earth cables to clamps and welding equipment
+• Cable Connectors - Twist-lock, crimp, or bolted terminals for secure attachment of earth cables to clamps and welding equipment power sources

-• Replacement Contact Tips - Spare copper or brass contact surfaces to restore worn earth clamps to optimal performance
+• Replacement Contact Tips - Spare copper or brass contact surfaces to restore worn earth clamps to optimal electrical performance

 Safety Information

-Before commencing any welding work, inspect your earth clamp for signs of damage including worn contact surfaces, loose springs, cracked housings, or damaged cable connections.
-Never use defective equipment, as this violates HSE regulations and puts operators at risk of electric shock or burns.
-Replace earth clamps showing significant wear, and ensure all cable connections are tight and secure.
+Before commencing any welding work, thoroughly inspect your earth clamp for signs of damage including worn contact surfaces, weakened springs, cracked housings, or damaged cable connections.
+Never use defective equipment, as this violates HSE regulations and puts operators at serious risk of electric shock or burns.
+Replace earth clamps showing significant wear immediately, and ensure all cable connections are tight and mechanically secure.
+Loose connections generate heat and present fire risks.

 Frequently Asked Questions